Devils set sights on rebuilding in wake of departing talent

 Palmieri and Zajac’s departures created a large vacuum of veteran leadership, leaving the Devils relying on their core of youngsters, which include recently named captain Nico Hischier, Pavel Zacha, Jack Hughes and Ty Smith.

-“It’s never easy, big trades like that,” said Hischier, who has resumed practicing but will miss his 22nd game with an upper-body injury.
+“It’s never easy, big trades like that,” said Hischier, who has resumed practicing but missed his 22nd game with an upper-body injury.

 “You’ve got to look forward, stick even more together,” he added.
 “Not going to lie, those two players will be missed here.
 But I guess that’s part of the business.
 We’ll just try to go out there and do our best.”